Housing and homelessness in Moreton Bay

 Tenancy advice

 The Queensland State-wide Tenant Advice and Referral Service (QSTARS) provides free tenancy information, advice and assistance.
-The state-wide advice number is 1300 744 263.
+Phone 1300 744 263.

 The Queensland Residential Tenancies Authority (RTA) provide tenancy information and support, bond management, dispute resolution, investigations and prosecutions, and education services.
-Contact the RTA on 1300 366 311.
+Phone 1300 366 311.

 Moreton Bay Homelessness and Housing Services Guide

-The Moreton Bay Homelessness and Housing Services Guide(PDF, 936KB) and Moreton Bay Region Homelessness and Housing Contacts Guide(PDF, 278KB) have been developed by City of Moreton Bay in collaboration with the Moreton Bay Homelessness and Housing Network - a group of organisations that provide services to support people experiencing or who are at risk of homelessness.
+These resources have been developed by City of Moreton Bay in collaboration with the Moreton Bay Housing and Homelessness Network - a group of organisations that provide services to support people experiencing or who are at risk of homelessness.